-In the first case, X-Force researchers are the first to confirm that beyond seeing underground posts of cybercriminals selling a new Zeus variant dubbed Sphinx, this malware actually exists and is actively attacking banks in the wild.
+In the former case, X-Force researchers are the first to confirm that, beyond observing cybercriminals selling a new Zeus variant dubbed Sphinx on dark web forums, this malware actually exists and is actively attacking banks in the wild.

-Sphinx is commercial malware that is sold to anyone who will pay for it, which means its targets can vary quite a bit.
+Sphinx is commercial malware sold to anyone willing to pay for it, which means its targets can vary.
 The most current identified configuration is targeting several major U.K. banks and one Polish bank.
-IBM Security X-Force’s analysis of Sphinx shows it is, for the most part, a replica of Zeus v2 variants.
+X-Force’s analysis of Sphinx shows it is, for the most part, a replica of Zeus v2 variants.

 The second case has to do with the Kronos Trojan.
 Kronos is a known banking malware threat that emerged in mid-2014.
 Surprisingly, this malware has gone silent for the past few months and has just reemerged, showing no technical advancements but a change in turf that focuses on U.K. banks and one bank in India.

-This post brings more information about Zeus Sphinx and Kronos, both of which are current threats that are trending in the global cybercrime arena.
+This post brings more information about Zeus Sphinx and Kronos, both of which are current threats trending in the global cybercrime arena.

 Zeus Sphinx — It’s Real

 Zeus Sphinx is crimeware that emerged in underground fraud forums in late August 2015, offered for sale by a Russian-speaking vendor for $500 per binary — without a malware builder.
 This means that Sphinx’s vendor is not enabling fraudsters to independently generate new malware files.
-Fraudsters would have to buy a new variant generated by the vendor every time their current one gets detected as malicious by signature-based security solutions.
+Instead, they would have to buy a new variant generated by the vendor every time their current version is detected as malicious by signature-based security solutions.

-In a post selling Sphinx to other cybercriminals, its vendor indicated the malware communicates via the anonymizing Tor network, making it harder to sinkhole, avoiding IP address-based blacklisting and keeping it off ZeusTrackers.
+In a post selling Sphinx to other cybercriminals, its vendor indicated the malware communicates via the anonymizing Tor network, making it harder to sinkhole, avoiding IP address-based blacklisting and evading ZeusTrackers.